wasutz/Front-end-Template/README.md

 # Front-end-Template
-Initial project for create front-end with bootstrap-sass and GULP
+A boilerplate for Bootstrap, SCSS and Gulp

 # Quick Start
 - `npm install`